joaop-mirfa/vault-common/common/Software Arch Principles/SOLID.md

 #ArchiteturalPrinciples

-Is acronym for some principles that extend the basic OOP CON
+Is acronym for some principles that extend the basic OOP concepts:
+	- Abstraction
+	- Encapsulation
+	- Inheritance
+	- Polymorphism